tc39/notes/meetings/2019-07/july-23.md

 YK: Sure, I’m generally very much in favor of these kinds of proposal, but I also think that it will go a lot faster if we get some buy-in from implementers.
 If there are no implementers that are enthusiastic about it, we should discuss that.
 That’s all.

-LBR: As we usually do for Intl, it’s good to have expressed intention to implement, so I’d encourage something similar.
+LEO: As we usually do for Intl, it’s good to have expressed intention to implement, so I’d encourage something similar.

 YK: I am trying to suggest as weak-as-possible of a requirement, so yeah, an expressed intention to implement is a good idea.